uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 I had to do things and a lot of times I just about got killed and then, I thought it was easy.
 Easy drinking, easy to get the way I was living and I didn’t like it.
 I was selling my body and I didn’t like it.
-At the time I didn’t know it but when I look back, some of those creeps I hung with, men<!--x-->
-and guns and everything, like you know.
+At the time I didn’t know it but when I look back, some of those creeps I hung with, men <!-- page 225 -->and guns and everything, like you know.
 I was losing my drinking buddies though; they were being murdered and dying.[^134]

 Action is required now to overcome the legacy of residential schools that has played a major role in the over-incarceration of Aboriginal people.